- Documentary Research Support and Training

-In order to maximize the academic success of all officer and naval cadets, each squadron is assigned a teacher.
-This teacher is an active and full member of the squadron, ensuring communication between the team of teachers from the academic wing, squadron commanders and officer and naval cadets.
-Liaison teachers are regularly informed of the activities of their squadrons, attend meetings that are relevant to their roles, and may even participate alongside officer and naval cadets in certain sports or military activities.
-These teachers are also responsible for ensuring that the respective activities of the academic wing and the cadet wing do not interfere with each other, thereby promoting a balanced schedule that allows officer and naval cadets to perform to the best of their ability within the four essential components of the RMC Saint-Jean program.
-Squadron liaison teachers embody the important ideal of military personnel and teaching staff working collaboratively in achieving a common goal.
+In order to maximize the academic success of all officer and naval cadets, each squadron is assigned a Intersquadron Liaison.
+This Intersquadron Liaison is an active and full member of the squadron, ensuring communication between the team of teachers from the academic wing, squadron commanders and officer and naval cadets.
+Intersquadron Liaison are regularly informed of the activities of their squadrons, attend meetings that are relevant to their roles, and may even participate alongside officer and naval cadets in certain sports or military activities.
+These are also responsible for ensuring that the respective activities of the academic wing and the cadet wing do not interfere with each other, thereby promoting a balanced schedule that allows officer and naval cadets to perform to the best of their ability within the four essential components of the RMC Saint-Jean program.
+Intersquadron Liaison embody the important ideal of military personnel and teaching staff working collaboratively in achieving a common goal.